-Sarkless Kitty, A Tale of Murder & Mystery From The Yorkshire Moors
+Sarkless Kitty, A Tale of 17 Murders & A Mystery Disappearance On The Yorkshire Moors

 There are several versions of the story of Sarkless Kitty, over the years as each person wrote about her a bit was added or changed.
 I have tried to bring you a report as concisely as possible, but I encourage you to see what you can find out about Kitty and her tale for yourselves.
-I went to the village with my husband Mark and on that visit we did meet the owner of the mill where Kitty's body was placed and she verified that the story was indeed true.
-The mill was bought from the original owners just 7 years after Kitty's death and it has been in the family since that time.
-I wonder why the original owner sold it.
-Did they have paranormal activity at home.
-Or were they involved in the death in some way.
-For all it is hard for a corpse to walk away?
-And what about the deaths of 16 other men?
+As I said I went to the village with my husband Mark and on that visit we did meet the owner of the mill which is very important in Kitty's case and she verified that the story was indeed true.
+The mill was bought from the original owners just 7 years after Kitty's death.
+On the day she died a mystery began to play out, one that is still unsolved, it includes several mystery deaths and a man with a heart as black as coal, who collects the pure for his pleasure alone.

-Kitty Garthwaite, a servant girl who came from Gillamoor, a village a short walk away uphill.
-The legend claims Kitty has haunted the North Yorkshire Moors for several centuries now after throwing herself into the ford at the crossing place.
-Kitty Garthwaite was engaged to Willie Dixon who lived in the hamlet of Hutton-le-Hole. (depending on the source her beaus name changes to Herbert or Henry) we will use Willie for continuity reasons.
+Kitty Garthwaite, was a servant girl who came from Gillamoor, a village a short walk away uphill from Hutton Le Hole.
+The legend claims Kitty has haunted the North Yorkshire Moors for several centuries now, it is said she died after throwing herself into the ford at the crossing place.
+Kitty Garthwaite was bedrove to a young man name Willie Dixon who lived in the hamlet of Hutton-le-Hole.

-Due to gossip, rumours swirled around the village about Kitty's as many of the wives believed she was with child, around 7 months in fact.
+Due to gossip, rumours swirled around the village about Kitty's death as many of the wives believed she was with child, around 7 months in fact.
 The spiteful woman although said to be godly also spread the word that Willie had no real interest in marrying her.
-Kitty waited at the ford for Willie to return with a marriage licence.
+They said the day before her death Kitty waited at the ford for Willie to return with a marriage licence.
 But sadly Willie never turned up.
 Heading back to the village Kitty heard rumours that Willie had been seen that day with the daughter of a wealthy farmer in Castleton, over the moors buying a marriage licence.
 The next time Kitty saw Willie he was evasive about where he had been and with whom?
+The gossips said this played on her mind as she had lay with him before marriage and was below him in standing, in their eyes.

 Kitty's body was laid out in a barn at Lowna Mill, situated near the ford.
-The miller's wife, Mrs Agar saw to Kitty and she removed and washed the sark and hung it by the body to dry.
+The miller's wife, Mrs Agar saw to it that the men brought Kitty up to the mill and she removed and washed the sark and hung it by the body to dry.
 Kitty was carefully covered up with clean sacks.
-Later that day Willie went to see Kitty's.
+Later that day Willie went to see Kitty's remains.
 But he discovered Kitty's body and her sark had completely vanished.
 Only the sacks remained, neatly folded in a corner.
+There was no sign of Kitty anywhere.

 A few weeks later two Hutton-le-Hole children arrived home breathless, claiming to have just seen Kitty at the ford - and she was 'stark naked'.
 The children said Kitty was sitting on her usual tree, she smiled down at them and waved her sark as if to beckon them closer.
 Accused of being dishonest the parents stated that the children were no doubt 'liars', so the children were scolded and sent up to bed.
 In October of that same year, the horse of a well-known traveller who was often seen across the moors trotted riderless up to the Royal Oak Inn, Gillamoor.
 The poor man's body was found in the morning floating in Kitty's pool.

-But it was the death of the final victim, Kitty's 16th victim that caused the most upset, for he was not a stranger travelling across the moor, this lad was a popular and hardworking young farmer, his death persuaded people something must be done.
+But it was the death of the final victim, what they called Kitty's 16th victim that caused the most upset, for he was not a stranger travelling across the moor, this lad was a popular and hardworking young farmer, his death persuaded people something must be done.
 So they ordered a priest to bless the ford and the young man's body.
 The vicar conducted the blessing with the assistance of two choristers, one holding a lighted candle, the other ringing a bell.
-Kitty's ghost has never reappeared.
+Kitty's ghost never reappeared until I stumbled into her hundreds of years later.

 The Moors have been the last resting place for humans for at least 10.000 yrs.
 They have a strange energy to them and many a traveller has vanished trying to cross them.
 At night the moors are a treacherous place.
 Darkness comes quickly and many a person has been caught out by this.
 And in the rapid change of weather, the mist can roll in from seemingly nowhere.